WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.Sensors.Motion.ADXL335/readme.md

 ![ADXL335 on Breadboard](ADXL335OnBreadboard.png)

 The datasheet notes that bypass capacitors should be installed for the X, Y and Z outputs from the sensor.
-Both the Sparkfun and Adafruit breakout boards have `0.1 &mu;F capacitors installed on the board.
+Both the Sparkfun and Adafruit breakout boards have `0.1uF` capacitors installed on the board.

 ## Software